Last Updated on March 10, 2023 by Karl Thompson

 - The underclass has a higher than average percentage of single parent families.
 Melanie Philips argued this.

-Supporting evidence for cultural deprivation theory
+Recent evidence for cultural deprivation theory

 Connor et al (2001) conducted focus group interviews with 230 students from 4 different FE colleges from a range of class backgrounds, some of whom had chosen to go to university and some who had not chosen to go to University.
 The main findings were that working class pupils are discouraged from going to university for three main reasons: